Sega: 1998–2001: Dreamcast and continuing struggles

 Despite a 75 percent drop in half-year profits just before the Japanese launch of the Dreamcast, Sega felt confident about its new system.
 The Dreamcast attracted significant interest and drew many pre-orders.
-Sega announced that Sonic Adventure, the next game starring company mascot Sonic the Hedgehog, would be a Dreamcast launch game.
+Sega announced that Sonic Adventure, the first major 3D Sonic the Hedgehog game, would be a Dreamcast launch game.
 It was promoted with a large-scale public demonstration at the Tokyo Kokusai Forum Hall.
 Due to a high failure rate in the manufacturing process, Sega could not ship enough consoles for the Dreamcast's Japanese launch.
 As more than half of its limited stock had been pre-ordered, Sega stopped pre-orders in Japan.
 Before the launch, Sega announced the release of its New Arcade Operation Machine Idea (NAOMI) arcade system board, which served as a cheaper alternative to the Sega Model 3.
 NAOMI shared technology with the Dreamcast, allowing nearly identical ports of arcade games.

 The Dreamcast launched in Japan on November 27, 1998.
 The entire stock of 150,000 consoles sold out by the end of the day.
 Irimajiri estimated that another 200,000 to 300,000 Dreamcast units could have been sold with sufficient supply.
 He hoped to sell more than a million Dreamcast units in Japan by February 1999, but less than 900,000 were sold.
 The low sales undermined Sega's attempts to build up a sufficient installed base to ensure the Dreamcast's survival after the arrival of competition from other manufacturers.
 Sega suffered a further ¥42.881 billion consolidated net loss in the fiscal year ending March 1999, and announced plans to eliminate 1,000 jobs, nearly a quarter of its workforce.
 Before the Western launch, Sega reduced the price of the Dreamcast in Japan by JP¥9,100, effectively making it unprofitable but increasing sales.

 On August 11, 1999, Sega of America confirmed that Stolar had been fired.
 Peter Moore, whom Stolar had hired as a Sega of America executive only six months before, was placed in charge of the North American launch.
 The Dreamcast launched in North America on September 9, 1999, with 18 games.
 Sega set a record by selling more than 225,132 Dreamcast units in 24 hours, earning $98.4 million in what Moore called "the biggest 24 hours in entertainment retail history".
-Within two weeks, U.S. Dreamcast sales exceeded 500,000.
-By Christmas, Sega held 31 percent of the U.S. video game market by revenue.
+Within two weeks, US Dreamcast sales exceeded 500,000.
+By Christmas, Sega held 31 percent of the US video game market by revenue.
 On November 4, Sega announced it had sold more than a million Dreamcast units.
 Nevertheless, the launch was marred by a glitch at one of Sega's manufacturing plants, which produced defective GD-ROMs where data was not properly recorded onto the disc.
 Sega released the Dreamcast in Europe on October 14, 1999.
 While Sega sold 500,000 units in Europe by Christmas 1999, sales there slowed, and by October 2000 Sega had sold only about a million units.